28 Feb The 4 (and a Half) Ways Marketing Collateral Gets to Sales

 1. Email Collateral to Sales

 Sales team, I wanted to give you a heads-up that we’ve written a new case study.
 You can find it attached, happy selling!

-That is one of the most common ways to send new collateral to sales teams.
+That is one of the most common ways to send new marketing collateral to sales teams.
 It certainly is the easiest.
 But what happens to those materials?
 A sales person might download the document to their desktop or simply file the email and attachment away.
 Then, when a salesperson has an opportunity where that piece of collateral is a great match, will they remember that a good piece of content existed?

 Worse still, what happens as the content falls out of date?
 The same piece of content is sitting on sales desktops scattered across the organization.
-That means old, ineffective collateral is getting used in sales situations.
+That means old, ineffective marketing collateral is getting used in sales situations.

 2. Post it to a Social Tool

 Social tools are powerful communication devices.
 They allow teams to communicate with each other and quickly share important information.
 But they’re not built for managing a content lifecycle.
 Marketing might place a new piece of content onto the company’s social platform.
 But when a sales person needs that content, how do they find it?
 They may not recall that a great banking case study exists.
 So, what to search on?
 Marketing tools are only valuable if they can be found and used.